 Best Plants for Hanging Baskets

-If you are looking for a quick growing and low maintenance plant, nasturtium is the plant you should consider.
-The trailing varieties of nasturtium work especially well and it is one of best plants for hanging baskets.
-Nasturtium loves the warmth and sun, though they can tolerate partial shade.
-They prefer poor soil and doesn’t need much fertilizer.
+If you are looking for a quick-growing and low-maintenance plant, Nasturtium is the one for you.
+The trailing varieties of nasturtium work especially well, and it is one of the best plants for hanging baskets.

 Begonias are the perfect plant for shady places.
-It blooms continuously in summer and fall and in shades of pink, red, and white.
-The best Begonias for hanging baskets are trailing varieties.
-Begonias require moist soil, however, you shouldn’t overwater begonias, as the plant is susceptible to root rot.
+It blooms continuously in summer and fall in pink, red, and white shades.
+The best Begonias for hanging baskets are the trailing varieties.

 6. Philodendron and Spider Plant

 Spider plant forms a rosette or grouping of the bush like light green and white variegated foliage.
 Philodendrons have solid, light green or variegated, waxy, heart-shaped leaves and have a vine-like growing habit.